 Design a Halloween-themed scavenger hunt.

-An idea proposed by the CDC, organize a scavenger hunt with candy involved.
+Organize a scavenger hunt with candy involved.
 Give Halloween-themed clues to have your kids find candy around the house or in the backyard.

 Organize a Halloween car parade.